zulip/zulip/docs/prod-install.md

 - `EMAIL_*`, `DEFAULT_FROM_EMAIL`, and `NOREPLY_EMAIL_ADDRESS`:
   Regardless of which authentication backends you enable, you must provide settings for an outgoing SMTP server so Zulip can send emails when needed (and don't forget to set `email_password` in the `zulip-secrets.conf` file).
-We highly recommend testing your configuration using `manage.py send_test_email` to confirm your outgoing email configuration is working correctly.
+We highly recommend testing your configuration using `su zulip` and then `/home/zulip/deployments/current/manage.py send_test_email` to confirm your outgoing email configuration is working correctly.

 ## Step 4: Initialize Zulip database

 At this point, you are done doing things as root.
+The remaining commands are run as the `zulip` user using `su zulip`.
 To initialize the Zulip database for your production install, run:

 ```
 su zulip -c /home/zulip/deployments/current/scripts/setup/initialize-database